 how to decide what’s most appropriate for you

-What does an Oncology Dietitian do?
+What does a Cancer Dietitian do?

-In the UK, dietitians are statutorily regulated healthcare professionals.
-Many oncology dietitian’s work within hospital teams (NHS or private) and are often involved when nutrition becomes clinically complex or urgent.
+Dietitian’s typically work within hospital teams (NHS or private) and are often involved when nutrition becomes clinically complex or urgent.

 An oncology dietitian is especially valuable if you need support with things like: